 You’re likely focused on the important question of “How much will this cost me?” if you own a home with asbestos in it or are considering purchasing an older home that contains asbestos and will have to deal with asbestos abatement.

-Unfortunately that question is next to impossible to answer, as many factors impact the final bill: where you live, what type of asbestos you have, state laws and regulations, and the availability of licensed asbestos removal companies and contractors.
+Unfortunately that question is next to impossible to answer, as many factors impact final asbestos removal costs: where you live, what type of asbestos you have, state laws and regulations, and the availability of licensed asbestos removal companies and contractors.

-A very short, very vague answer is “A lot”, so be sure to do all of your research first into exactly what asbestos is, the health risks of mesothelioma, asbestosis, and other lung diseases, and what your options are when it comes to removing asbestos siding and other materials.
+A very short, very vague answer is “A lot”, so be sure to do all of your research first into exactly what asbestos is, the health risks of mesothelioma, asbestosis, and other lung diseases, local laws, and what your options are when it comes to removing asbestos siding and other materials when tackling asbestos abatement.